 We thank Maxime Derex for collecting data for the French dataset, Ray Blanchard, Marc Breedlove, and Jan Kabatek for providing data, and Guillaume Martin for help with Mathematica.
+This work has been realized with the support of MESO@LR-Platform at the University of Montpellier.
 This is contribution 2022.050-SUD of the Institut des Sciences de l'Evolution de Montpellier (UMR CNRS 5554).
+Preprint version 4 of this article has been peer-reviewed and recommended by Peer Community In Evolutionary Biology (https://doi.org/10.24072/pci.evolbiol.100541).